The Path of Destiny

 "Hey!" the umbreon cried as he stopped in front of Redclaw and Wildflame, his tail weaving back and forth almost like that of an excited houndour puppy.
 "I haven't seen you around here before.
 Where're you from?"

 The two looked momentarily confused about the odd umbreon, but quickly shrugged it off, figuring, Snowcrystal assumed, that he must be from another land, like she was.
-"We're travelers," Wildflame told him, sounding annoyed.
+"We're just visiting," Wildflame told him, sounding annoyed.
 "We don't live in the city."

 "That's enough questions, thank you," Wildflame muttered before anyone else could reply.
-"Now if you excuse us, we'd better be going."
-She walked on ahead past him, and Redclaw followed, giving the oddly colored umbreon a strange look.
+"Now if you'll excuse us, we'd better be going."
+She walked on ahead past him, and Redclaw followed, giving the oddly colored umbreon an apologetic look.